We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Few studies have explored the effects and benefits of CBD salves.

-Although these initial results are promising, researchers need to carry out further research to understand the benefits of using CBD oil on skin injuries.
+Although these initial results are promising, scientists need to carry out further research to understand the benefits of using CBD oil on skin injuries.

 People apply salves topically, so there is a very low risk of CBD entering the bloodstream.
-This means that it is unlikely to cause any impairment that could adversely affect athletic performance.
+This means that CBD is unlikely to cause any impairment that could adversely affect athletic performance.

-If a person experiences any of the following symptoms after using CBD salve, they should cease using the product and contact their doctor:
+If a person experiences any of the following symptoms after using CBD salve, they should cease using the product and contact a doctor:

 - a rash